Beardless-sheik/image-uploader/README.md

 # Image-uploader

 ## Description
 Image uploader that allows you to upload an image and have a link to use elsewhere.
 Images are stored using the Cloudinary Image storage servcice and URL saved into a MONGO DB Atlas database using [this backend](https://github.com/Beardless-sheik/image-uploader-backend) built with React and an Express Backend.
-State management is handled natively by react and routing is executed using [React Router v6](https://reactrouter.com/docs/en/v6)
+State management is handled natively by react and routing is executed using [React Router v6](https://reactrouter.com/docs/en/v6).
+It is [LIVE HERE](https://boring-morse-fcd5f9.netlify.app/)

 ## Built With